bishnupada-sahoo-76/QR-Code-Generator/README.md

 # QR Code Generator
-A fully functional QR Code Generator for any websites
+• A fully functional QR Code Generator allows you to create QR codes for any website instantly.

 # Steps
 - Use the inquirer npm package to get user input.